lnu-norge/lokaler.lnu.no/README.md

 4. Now that you have Ubuntu, or other Linux, installed on your Windows computer you are ready to install the rest.
 You can now follow the Ubuntu guide above - just make sure you are using the newly installed Ubuntu terminal instead of Powershell or CMD.
 > TIP!
 You can use any terminal you want, but it makes things a bit harder.
 Google it if you want.
 5. After everything is finished you will need a Code Editor if you want to contribute (Sublime, VS-Code, or any other).

+# Want to learn to code or learn Rails?
+---
+Ruby on Rails is a great coding language to learn if you are a beginnner as well as a seasoned developer.
+What makes people love Ruby on Rails is that making apps are quite straight forward - and does not necessary involve thousands of hours of coding.
+Once you know Ruby on Rails you will be able to create a prototype application in as little as a week.
+The language is quite verbose and therefore becomes easier for beginners to read then some other languages.
+Apps built with Ruby on Rails, Twitter (the first 10 years), Github, Stripe, Shopify, Airbnb and many more.

+## If you know coding from before
+If you know an other language like Javascript/React/Node, Phyton, Java, C (and all the variants) then picking up Ruby on Rails is fairly straight forward.
+Go to [Rails Tutorial](https://www.railstutorial.org/), the book costs a bit of money, but the older versions of the course is freely available on the site.

+## If you are starting from Scratch
+We recommend [The Odin Project](https://www.theodinproject.com/) if you are starting from scratch.
+It is completly free, it teaches you everything you need to know and more.
+It starts off witht the basics and by the time you are done with the course you are a junior developer with impressive skills.
+This course will take a complete beginner about 3-6 months to complete.

+They have a Discord channel for help and they offer two paths - Rails and Javascript (Node).
+If you choose one, then the other will be easy afterwards.

+Let us know if we can help you out in any way, and feel free to clone this project to experiment your new found knowledge on as you progress in the course.